 Not a useful part.

-Hasbro unfortunately released this Beyblade without the Heavy Metal Core, causing enough fan complaints to add reasoning to its Q&A Page, explaining "We designed our Metal Driger top with an Engine Gear core, giving it superior speed and overall higher performance."
-I will leave it up to the reader to determine how they feel about this comment but would generally advise buying Takara or SonoKong's version instead.
-While Right Customize Engine Gear and the Metal Semi-Flat CEW are arguably more useful than the standard Right Engine Gear (Metal Semi-Flat) of the initial Hasbro release, it only makes it marginally less awful - and no less depressing, as it means Hasbro passed up a second chance to release the Heavy Metal Core.
+Hasbro unfortunately released this Beyblade without the Heavy Metal Core, causing enough fan complaints to add reasoning to its Q&A Page, explaining "We designed our Metal Driger top with an Engine Gear core, giving it superior speed and overall higher performance." - I will leave it up to the reader to determine how they feel about this comment but would generally advise buying Takara or SonoKong's version instead.
+While the Hasbro Version still has the useful Attack Ring, the rest of the Beyblade is not useful at all.